 ASUS Rog Ally Release Date

-After much speculation, it’s been revealed that the ASUS ROG Ally will be released on June 13th.
-We don’t yet have a time for the launch, but the date was confirmed by Asus in a May 11th announcement.
+The ASUS ROG Ally will be released today, Tuesday June 13th.
+We don’t yet have a time for the actual release launch, but the date was confirmed by Asus in a May 11th announcement.

 Asus Rog Ally battery life